-Fixing SIGA 32 slates is straightforward for an experienced slater.
-They can be fixed by either traditional nailing, or by the modern hook system.
-Further fixing information is provided below - for a comprehensive guide, please refer to BS 5534.
+Fixing SIGA 120 slates is straightforward for an experienced slater.
+They should be fixed by traditional nailing; further fixing information is provided below - for a comprehensive guide, please refer to BS 5534.
 Most SIGA slates come preholed at a nominal 90mm headlap.
 By simply moving the location of the slate on a standard 50x25mm batten, these can be fixed to obtain headlaps between 72 and 116mm, allowing them to be used on a variety of pitches.